 What Are the Ramifications of Drug Testing in a Child Custody Case?

-Drug testing is serious, but it is important for anyone involved in a child custody case to know that California code mandates that the results of any such drug testing will not, independent of other factors, adversely affect the outcome of their child custody or visitation case.
+Drug testing is serious, but it is important for anyone involved in a child custody case to know that the California code mandates that the results of any such drug testing will not, independent of other factors, adversely affect the outcome of their child custody or visitation case.
 This means that a judge will factor in other variables and testimony even in the event of a positive drug test.

 As we have extensively discussed throughout other blogs, there is one primary goal in Los Angeles County divorce and family law court decisions on child custody.
 The court will ALWAYS act in what they believe is in the best interest of the child – period and end of discussion.

-Contact our Los Angeles Divorce and Family Law Attorneys
+Contact our Los Angeles Divorce Attorneys

 Divorces are complicated and emotionally draining enough as it is.
 Adding drug testing to the mix makes matters even more delicate and strained.
 If you're going through a divorce in Los Angeles, hiring legal counsel is advisable in order to adequately address the myriad legal issues associated with a child custody case that might require court-mandated drug testing.

 The Los Angeles divorce and family law attorneys at Furman & Zavatsky are skilled at dealing with the complexities of child custody cases and well-versed in handling the ins and outs of court-ordered drug testing.
-To discuss the details of your case, call us 818-528-3471.
+To discuss the details of your case, call us at 818-528-3471.